 Switzerland reaches a trade agreement with the US – An initial assessment

-Switzerland has finalized a long-awaited trade agreement with the United States.
+Switzerland and the US have reached a much-anticipated trade agreement.
 The deal stipulates a significant reduction in existing US import tariffs on Swiss goods from 39% to 15%.
-While this agreement has not sparked euphoria within Switzerland’s export industry, it is broadly viewed favorably by leading economic officials and research institutes and was widely anticipated.
-With the new 15% tariff, Swiss exporters are placed on an equal footing with their EU and Japanese counterparts, significantly strengthening their international competitiveness.
+While the agreement has not sparked euphoria within Switzerland’s export industry, it is broadly viewed favorably by leading economic officials and research institutes, having been widely anticipated.
+With the new 15% tariff, Swiss exporters are placed on an equal footing with their EU and Japanese counterparts, significantly strengthening their international competitiveness compared to the prior tariff burden.

 Historical and global context